What is Offline Ticket (Offline Mode)?

 Why Test Offline Ticket Weekly?

-When an update packet fails to make it to the offline station(s), the information contained in that packet will be missing from the offline database.
+When an update packet fails to make it to the offline station(s), the information in that packet will be missing from the offline database.
 Offline will attempt to receive the packets again, but if something is not working correctly (Counterpoint Services, for example), the information will never get processed.

-For example, if the packet from your live company contains a changed password, a new item, or a large number of items that were transferred to another location and doesn’t reach your offline station, the offline database is no longer up to date.
+For example, if the packet from your live company contains a changed password, a new item, or a large number of items that were transferred to another location and don’t reach your offline station, the offline database is no longer up to date.
 This will cause problems in a situation that demands operation in offline ticket.

 Testing offline ticket weekly will ensure your offline database is always up to date.
 If you find an issue during your testing, you (or RCS) can resolve the issue proactively so that offline ticket will be functional when needed.
 Now that you know why you should test weekly, let’s review how to do so.